YehorShyshkin/BankServiceProject/README.md

 # Bank Service Application

 Demo final project.
 IT School, Germany, 2023-2024.
+// FIXME add Telran, Telran It School
 ## Description

 **Bank Service Application** - a backend-driven application that simulates core banking operations.
+// FIXME replace hyphen with long dash, every symbol is important

 The application provides the following functionalities:

 - Client management
 - Manager management
 - Account management
 - Card management
 - Agreement management
 - Product management
 - Transaction processing

-The system consists of:
+// FIXME I would rather write technology stackT he system consists of:
 - **[Backend]** developed using the Spring Boot Framework
 - **[Database]** managed by PostgreSQL for persistent data storage
 - **[Security layer]** implemented using Spring Security for authentication and authorization
 - **[Containerization]** powered by Docker for smooth deployment and scalability

-Additionally, the application architecture follows RESTful principles and supports security protocols including SSL and OAuth2 for secure communication.
+Additionally, the application architecture follows RESTful principles and supports security protocols including SSL and OAuth2 for secure communication.// FIXME also could be described in stack oin few words

 ## Technologies Used